 It’s impossible to determine exactly what your chest will look like post-surgery, but most patients are extremely satisfied with their results.
 Ultimately, the final appearance of your chest will depend on a variety of factors such as your body type and level of skin elasticity (tightness), as well as the techniques used during your chest reconstruction surgery.

 You should maintain realistic expectations when considering FTM/N chest surgery.
 Your results probably won’t be “perfect,” and you should anticipate results that match your body type.
 During your personal consultation, Dr. Mosser or Dr. Facque will work with you to form realistic post-surgical expectations.

 Additionally, you will have the opportunity to view our gallery of patient before and after photos to help gauge your expectations of masculine transformation.
 Like cisgender men, not all transmen and non-binary transmasculine people have identical chests.
 You should keep this in mind when viewing before and after photos.
 Choosing patients with a similar body type to your own will help you form realistic expectations.

-Your final chest appearance will be highly dependent on the surgical technique that you and Dr. Mosser choose during your consultation.
+Your final chest appearance will be highly dependent on the surgical technique that you and your surgeon choose during your consultation.
 Some patients choose breast reduction, which reduces the size of the breasts.
 If you choose this route, your chest will appear much flatter in clothing, but you will still retain some shape and overhang in the chest.
 Chest reconstruction completely removes all chest tissue material and results in a much more masculine-looking chest.

 Ultimately, the best procedure for you will depend on your cosmetic goals and personal preferences.
 Some patients first choose breast reduction and eventually choose chest reconstruction later to enhance their final results.
 While this surgical route is entirely possible, it is important to note that it may lead to more severe scarring.